martymac/fpart/docs/www.fpart.org/docs/fpsync.md

 Extracting (merging) those tarball to a another directory will reproduce the original file tree.

+# Notes about Debian Almquist shell (dash)

+Debian Almquist shell (/bin/sh on Debian since Squeeze / 6.0) does not support enabling job control without a tty in non-interactive mode (i.e. one cannot run 'dash fpsync ... &' or just 'fpsync ... &').

+This is a known problem that has been discussed [here](https://lore.kernel.org/dash/7091680.J8PY2HnTC3@home.martymac.org/T/#u) and led to the following [patch](https://patchwork.kernel.org/project/dash/patch/dedaa3fa370ea9c4aeb1771b5568a7bef4065b04.1675113321.git.steffen@sdaoden.eu/) waiting for inclusion.

+Meanwhile, if you need to run fpsync in the background, just change its shebang to use another Bourne shell (bash for example).

 # Notes about GNU cpio

 Developments have been made with BSD cpio (FreeBSD version).
 Fpsync will work